Abdulbasit110/FACT-CHECKER/README.md

   <a href="#license">License</a>
 </p>

-The AI-Powered Debate Fact-Checker is a cutting-edge tool designed to enhance the quality and accuracy of public discourse.
-By leveraging advanced AI and NLP technologies, this application provides real-time fact-checking, sentiment analysis, and topic tracking for live debates.
+The AI-Powered Fact-Checker is a cutting-edge tool designed to enhance the quality and accuracy of public discourse.
+By leveraging advanced AI and NLP technologies, this application provides real-time fact-checking, sentiment analysis, and topic tracking for news.

 ### 🌟 Key Features

-- **Real-time Audio Processing**: Transcribe live debate audio and identify speakers.
+- **Real-time Audio Processing**: Transcribe live audio and identify speakers.
 - **Automated Claim Extraction**: Identify and isolate fact-checkable claims from transcribed text.
 - **AI-Powered Fact-Checking**: Utilize the Groq API for rapid, intelligent fact verification.
 - **Interactive Visualizations**: